A cyclist on the Silver Route as it passes through Extremadura

 Stages

-Cyclist on the Silver Route in Extremadura
+A cyclist on the Silver Route as it passes through Extremadura

-A cyclist on the Silver Route
+A cyclist travelling along the Silver Route

 Tips